Animesh1020/Live-Weather-Prediction-using-Python/README.md

-# U-Mail: A GUI-Based Email Client
+# Live Weather Forecast using Python

 ## Overview
-U-Mail is a feature-rich email client built with Tkinter, Firebase, and OpenAI API.
-It provides user authentication, email composition, inbox management, and AI-powered message formatting.
-Designed for ease of use, U-Mail allows users to securely send, receive, and organize emails with a modern, intuitive interface.
+This Weather App is a Python-based desktop application developed with PyQt5.
+It enables users to access real-time weather data for any location by integrating with the World Weather Online API.
+The application provides crucial weather details, including temperature, weather conditions, humidity, wind speed, and visibility.

 ## Features
-- **User Authentication**: Secure sign-up and login with Firebase.
-- **Compose & Send Emails**: Draft and send emails using a simple GUI.
-- **Inbox Management**: View received emails in an organized list.
-- **AI-Powered Message Formatting**: Utilize OpenAI's API to enhance email content.
-- **Password Strength Validation**: Ensures strong passwords during account creation.
-- **Rich Text Formatting**: Options for bold, italic, underline, and bullet points.
-- **Responsive & Animated UI**: Includes a sliding panel for enhanced user experience.
+- **Intuitive GUI**: Built with PyQt5 for a smooth user experience.
+- **Real-Time Weather Data**: Fetches the latest weather updates.
+- **Detailed Weather Information**:
+  - Temperature
+  - Weather conditions
+  - Humidity
+  - Wind speed
+  - Visibility
+- **Search Functionality**: Easily look up weather conditions for different locations.
+- **Lightweight & Responsive**: Optimized for efficiency and performance.

 ## Installation
 ### Prerequisites
-Ensure you have Python installed along with the required dependencies.
+Ensure Python is installed on your system along with the required dependencies.

 ### Install Dependencies